EvgeniiZorin/Handbook_Databases/README.md

 ## noSQL

+Non-Relational Database:
-Non-relational databases (NoSQL - Not Only SQL): have **non-relational, flexible data structures** (such as documents, graph databases, and key-value stores) that often do not require upfront design and specification of data schema.
+- Have **non-relational, flexible data structures** (such as documents, graph databases, and key-value stores) that often do not require upfront design and specification of data schema.
+- <u>Organise data in anything but a traditional table</u>
+- Different non-relational databases use different NoSQL language

-NoSQL systems are designed to be more flexible than traditional relational databases and can scale up or down easily to accommodate changes in usage or load.
+- NoSQL systems are designed to be more flexible than traditional relational databases and can scale up or down easily to accommodate changes in usage or load.

 Advantages:
 - Offers more flexibility and scalability.
 Allows fast prototyping, without worrying about the underlying data storage implementation. |